Homeowners associations and solar access in Maryland

+Homeowners associations and solar access in Maryland**

   Homeowners associations in Maryland

-Maryland Real Property Code §2–119 prevents homeowner associations in the State of Maryland from denying homeowners the right to install solar systems.
-HOAs also may not impose any limitations on homeowners that would significantly increase the cost of a solar system or significantly reduce its efficiency.
-Property owners also have the right to negotiate easements with their neighbors to ensure adequate sunlight reaches their system.
+  Maryland Real Property Code §2–119 prevents homeowner associations in the State

+  of Maryland from denying homeowners the right to install solar systems.
+HOAs

+  also may not impose any limitations on homeowners that would significantly

+  increase the cost of a solar system or significantly reduce its efficiency.

+  Property owners also have the right to negotiate easements with their neighbors

+  to ensure adequate sunlight reaches their system.

   These laws do not apply in historic districts.

   Having trouble with your HOA?
-Post to the Solar United Neighbors of Maryland Listserv is filled with fellow solar homeowners and solar supporters ready to help!
-Post to the listserv and get advice from fellow solar owners.
+The Solar United Neighbors of Maryland Listserv is

+  filled with fellow solar homeowners and solar supporters ready to help!
+Post to

+  the listserv and get advice from our solar community in Maryland.